benhonda/rpi4-remote-nas-server-with-omv5-and-nextcloud/README.md

-# Raspberry Pi 4 NAS Server with OpenMediaVault 5 and NextCloud on MacOS Mojave
+# How to build a personal cloud storage solution on a Raspberry Pi in 1 day.

 ### Preface
 This tutorial was created on March 1st, 2020.
 I will not be updating it much in the future, however, unless there are major changes made to OpenMediaVault or NextCloud, it should still be applicable for years to come.